-The two main types of bodily uncleanliness covered in this section are discharges of blood and skin diseases, often called leprosy.
+The two main types of bodily uncleanliness covered in this section are discharges of blood and skin diseases, often called leprosy (Leviticus 13:2).

-These are classified as unclean, not because of something wrong the person did, but because they make the person less than whole, or less than physically perfect.
+These are classified as unclean, because they make the person less than whole, or less than physically perfect.

-If the people are to be holy as God is holy, then any kind of imperfection, even physical, makes it so they must be separated from God and be called unclean.
+If the people are to be holy as God is holy (Leviticus 11:44), then any kind of imperfection, even physical, makes it so they must be separated from God and be called unclean.

 So how uncleanliness fixed?
 Through the sacrificial system of Leviticus.

 We must not forget, these rituals do not heal the person.
-The priests are not doctors.
+The priests are not doctors, healing the sick.
 They are more like city inspectors, calling things what they are.
 The clean are declared clean, the unclean are not.

 After a person is made clean through the blood of sacrifice, both problems brought about by uncleanliness are solved.
-The uncleanliness won’t spread and the individual can, once again, be close to God and his people.
+The uncleanliness won't spread to the tabernacle and the individual can, once again, be close to God and his people.

 Understanding all of this makes Jesus's ministry all the more wondrous.

-Because of sin, all people are separated from God.
-It is as if our lives have been spent outside of God’s camp, unable to get in because of our uncleanliness.
+All people are separated from God (Ephesians 2:12).
+It is as if our lives have been spent outside of God's camp, unable to get in because of our uncleanliness.

-But the amazing thing about Jesus is that he did not keep himself separated from those who were supposed to stay away from the tabernacle.
+But Jesus did not keep himself separated from those who were supposed to stay away from the tabernacle.
 Instead, he left the actual temple of God in heaven and came straight up to the unclean.
 He did this to show us that no one is outside of his reach.

-Unlike the priests in Leviticus who had to wait for an ailment to clear up before they could call anyone clean, Jesus instantly healed discharges of blood and people with unclean skin diseases.
-And when he did, as in the case with a leper in Matthew 8, he also declared them clean.
+Unlike the priests in Leviticus who had to wait for an ailment to clear up before they could call anyone clean, Jesus instantly healed discharges of blood and people with unclean skin diseases (Matthew 8:3).

-I pray that the Holy Spirit would give you eyes to see the God who is so pure and perfect that only the clean can come near him.
-And that you would see Jesus as the pure and perfect God who came near to the unclean at the cost of his own blood to make us holy like himself.
+I pray that the Holy Spirit would give you eyes to see the God who is holy and pure.
+And that you would see Jesus as the holy and pure God that brings the unclean near.